 - Magna-Tiles showcases product images in a fun, unique way.

 Both WordPress and WooCommerce are free, so you’ll just be responsible for your domain name, hosting, and any extensions that you’d like to use.
-You can choose any provider that you like and mix and match extensions based on your needs.
-This flexibility prevents you from paying for functionality that you don’t even use.
+You can choose any provider and mix and match extensions based on your needs.
+This flexibility prevents you from paying for functionality that you don’t use.

 Read our WooCommerce Pricing post for a clear idea of how much it costs to run a WooCommerce store.

 If you use Shopify, you’re charged for the following: